mnaveenchand/github-bookmarking-app/README.md

 Taking this project further
-1. Frontend with React and Redux
+1. Adding tests with chai and mocha
 ...will be updated